Bachelor of Science in Middle Childhood Education

 Interested in teaching middle school?
 Middle school teaching is highly complex; teachers must be knowledgeable of content, young adolescent development, and dozens of additional social, critical thinking, and professional skills.
 Teachers bring diverse knowledge, strengths, and experience for their roles.
 They care deeply about young people and commonly enter teaching because of that care and concern.

-Kent State University offers a variety of other education and teacher licensure programs; however, the MCED program is the only option offered entirely at Kent Geauga.
-If you are interested in other education majors, please make an appointment with Sarah Hull to discuss how Kent State Geauga can be a part of your academic career.
+Kent State University offers a variety of other education and teacher licensure programs.
 Support is available for students who begin a degree program at the Geauga Campus with the intention of transitioning to the Kent Campus to complete the degree.